liguowang/cpgtools/docs/source/demo/dmc_Bayes.rst

  3. *mu2* : Mean methylation level estimated from gropu2
  4. *mu_diff* : Difference between mu1 and mu2
  5. *mu_diff* (95% HDI) : 95% of "High Density Interval" of *mu_diff*.
 The HDI indicates which
-    points of a distribution are most credible.
+    points of distribution are most credible.
 This interval spans 95% of *mu_diff*'s distribution.
  6. The probability that *mu1* and *mu2* are different.